8 Of The Greatest Movie Moustaches Of All Time

-moustaches make men want to give their clean shave some shapely growth.
+Facial fuzz above the lip in film usually projects two different qualities in a character: lover or fighter.
+Not only have become an integral part of how a hero or villain's image, movie moustaches make men want to give their clean shave some shapely growth.
 Sometimes we know better and the sentiment is more "that's a badass 'stache, but I could never pull that off in public."
 In fact, maybe it's better if we all just leave these moustaches up to the pros.

 Daniel Day Lewis in "Gangs of New York"

-moustache ever (although the Academy hasn't honored moustaches with their own award category yet).
+The anti-immigrant killer known as "Bill The Butcher" gave Daniel Day-Lewis an Academy Award nomination for Best Actor, as well the distinction of greatest movie moustache ever (although the Academy hasn't honored moustaches with their own award category yet).
 As soon as you set eyes on Day-Lewis with his tall "Cat in the Hat" sombrero and circular moustache–it curls northbound–you feel like you are entering a circus from hell.

 Chia Hui Liu in "Kill Bill: Volume 2"